hassio-addons/addon-nginx-proxy-manager/README.md

 This add-on enables you to easily forward incoming connections to anywhere, including free SSL, without having to know too much about Nginx or Letsencrypt.

-Forward you domain to your Home Assistant, Hass.io add-ons, or websites running at home or anywhere else, straight from a simple, powerful interface.
+Forward your domain to your Home Assistant, Hass.io add-ons, or websites running at home or anywhere else, straight from a simple, powerful interface.

 Want to protect the website with a username/password?
 Well, it can do that too!